conqp/mcipc/docs/source/rcon.rst

 .. code-block:: python

-	from mcipc.be.rcon import Client    # For Bedrock Edition servers. from mcipc.ee.rcon import Client    # For Education Edition servers. from mcipc.je.rcon import Client    # For Java Edition servers.
+	from mcipc.rcon.be import Client    # For Bedrock Edition servers. from mcipc.rcon.ee import Client    # For Education Edition servers. from mcipc.rcon.je import Client    # For Java Edition servers.

 	with Client('127.0.0.1', 5000, passwd='mysecretpassword') as client:
 	    seed = client.seed                  # Get the server's seed.